damessina/damessina/README.md

 ### Hi there 👋
 #### I'm Sirio and I'm currently graduating in Digital Humanities at the University of Pisa
+#### I am an intern at Intarget, a Digital Marketing company located not far from Pisa, with five offices around the world!
+They are helping me to develop my thesis: a fully probabilistic framework useful for positioning budget in advertising campaigns developed using Bayesian Inference of Parameters (thanks to PyMC3 library).
+I'd be glad to share the code when it will be finished.

 <!--
 **damessina/damessina** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.